ethereum-optimism/optimism/specs/fault-proof-vm.md

 ## Overview

-This is a description of the Fault Proof Virtual Machine (FPVM).
-The FPVM emulates a minimal Linux-based system running on big-endian 32-bit MIPS32 architecture.
+This is a description of the Cannon Fault Proof Virtual Machine (FPVM).
+The Cannon FPVM emulates a minimal Linux-based system running on big-endian 32-bit MIPS32 architecture.
 Alot of its behaviors are copied from Linux/MIPS with a few tweaks made for fault proofs.
+For the rest of this doc, we refer to the Cannon FPVM as simply the FPVM.

-Operationally, the Fault Proof VM is a state transition function.
+Operationally, the FPVM is a state transition function.
 This state transition is referred to as a *Step*, that executes a single instruction.
 We say the VM is a function $f$, given an input state $S_{pre}$, steps on a single instruction encoded in the state to produce a new state $S_{post}$.
 $$f(S_{pre}) \rightarrow S_{post}$$